What is Artemisinin Used For?

 Antifungal activity of artemisinin

-The antifungal effect of artemisinin also makes artemisinin exhibit certain antifungal activity.
+The antifungal effect of artemisinin also makes artemisinin exhibit certain antifungal activities.
 The study confirmed that artemisinin residue powder and water decoction had a strong bacteriostatic effect on anthrax, Staphylococcus epidermidis, catarrhalis, and diphtheria bacilli, and also had a certain bacteriostatic effect on tuberculosis bacilli, Pseudomonas aeruginosa, Staphylococcus aureus, and dysentery bacilli.

 Other applications of artemisinin